The Park Forest Local History Collection and Archive

 "Park Forest: An Illinois Planned Community" Illinois Digital Archives

 In 1998-99, the Library was awarded an IMLS grant through the Illinois State Library, of $39,500 to create a digital project, "Park Forest: An Illinois Planned Community.
 "Photographs, the original Plan of Town of 1946, documents, 27 of the 79 "OH!
 Park Forest" oral history interview transcripts, original sales brochures and news articles are available on the Illinois Digital Archives at www.idaillinois.org, or through the Society's website at www.parkforesthistory.org.
+The other transcripts are only available in print format, though we do have a volunteer typing them into electronic form to be transferred to the digital project.

 Ownership of the Collection Items